gaowanliang/DownloadBot/README.md

 #### The Bot protocol supports
 - [x] Telegram Bot
+- [ ] Tencent QQ (Use regular QQ users to interact)
 - [ ] DingTalk Bot

 #### Function
 - [x] Control server files
   - [x] Delete file
+  - [ ] Move/Copy file
 - [x] Download files
   - [x] Download HTTP/FTP link
   - [x] Download Magnet link
   - [x] Download the files in the BT file
   - [x] Custom Torrent/Magnet download
-    - [x] Download only the largest files
+    - [x] Select only the largest file to download
-    - [x] Do not download files smaller than the specified size
+    - [x] Intelligent file selection based on file size, do not select small files in Torrent/Magnet.
   - [ ] Download Torrent/Magnet according to the size of storage space
     - [ ] Do not download files that exceed storage space
     - [ ] Download the files in Torrent/Magnet several times according to the storage space
-- [ ] Upload a file
+- [x] Upload a file
-  - [ ] Upload the file to OneDrive when the download is complete
+  - [x] Upload the file to OneDrive when the download is complete
   - [ ] Upload the file to Google Drive when the download is complete
   - [ ] Upload the file to Mega when the download is complete
   - [ ] Upload the file to 189Cloud when the download is complete